 - Licensed diesel fuel suppliers may claim refunds for tax-paid fuel used in a nontaxable way on their tax returns, form CDTFA-501-DD.

-- Ultimate vendors and exempt sellers may claim refunds on their regular claim for refund form BOE-770-DV, Diesel Fuel Ultimate Vendor Report/Claim for Refund or BOE-770-DZ, Claim for Refund on Nontaxable Sales and Exports of Diesel Fuel.
+- Ultimate vendors and exempt sellers may claim refunds on their regular claim for refund form CDTFA-770-DV, Diesel Fuel Ultimate Vendor Report/Claim for Refund or CDTFA-770-DZ, Claim for Refund on Nontaxable Sales and Exports of Diesel Fuel.

 Common nontaxable uses